 The festive period is meant to be full of fun, laughter and time spent with family and loved ones – a happy time eating lovely food and exchanging presents.
-So much expectation is placed upon Christmas but for carers this can be a very challenging and stressful time.
+So much expectation is placed upon Christmas but for carers this can be a very challenging and stressful time - especially this year.
 As a carer, you may feel under pressure to provide a good Christmas with as little stress as possible for the person you care for.

 There are many aspects of the festive season that may cause you stress, these may include;

 - Feeling pressured to make Christmas perfect as it may be the last one with you all together.

 - Feeling pressure to feel happy or carry on as ‘normal’.

 - Not having the time to prepare as you would like to as you are restricted by your caring role.

 - Not wanting to socialise or socialising being very difficult - especially if you may be shielding.